Join The Lab

 If you receive federal work-study, we are happy to consider paying you as a Research Assistant.
 This option only applies to those who receive federal work-study.
 If this is you, please fill out our Research Assistant application.

-Honors StudenT
+Honors StudenTS

 Dr. Kushlev is happy to supervise Honors projects examining the effect of technology on health and well-being.
 To be eligible, Honors students must (1) contact Dr. Kushlev at least 6 months in advance of their senior year to discuss their ideas and (2) volunteer in the Happy Tech lab for at least one semester prior to their senior year.
-Students are strongly encouraged to read this paper, The Social Price of Constant Connectivity: Smartphones Impose Subtle Costs on Well-Being, before contacting us.